-Figure 14 presents the travel time during the PM peak period and midday from downtown St. Paul to downtown Minneapolis by local and express bus service.
-Peak travel times from downtown to Minneapolis on local bus routes vary from approximately 50 minutes on Route 50, to approximately 63 on Route 16.
+Local buses and express buses operate at significantly different speeds and provide different travel times.
+Figure 14 presents the travel time from downtown St. Paul to downtown Minneapolis by local and express bus service.
+The exhibit indicates that travel times from downtown to Minneapolis on local bus routes vary from approximately 50 minutes on Route 50 in the midday to approximately 63 minutes on Route 16 in the PM peak period.
 Although Route 3 on Como and Maryland avenues is a longer route, the route has a faster average speed, making the downtown-to-downtown trip in less time than Route 16.
 The travel time for Express Route 94 bus service, shows higher bus speeds and much lower travel times between the downtown areas reflecting the routing of buses on I-94.
-Travel time from downtown St. Paul to Minneapolis is about 31 minutes.
+Travel time from downtown St. Paul to Minneapolis is about 23 minutes in the midday.
+In the PM peak period Route 94C has a an estimated travel time of 31 minutes and Route 94D has an estimated travel time of 29 minutes.